annat22/publicationsDataRcode/intEvo_Artio_EvoBio42_2015/README.txt

 Haber, A. 2015.
 The Evolution of Morphological Integration in the Ruminant Skull.
 Evolutionary Biology 42:99-114.

-Raw data and specimen information are provided as both tab-limited text file and R object.
+Raw data and specimen information are provided as both tab-delimited text file and R object.
 Phylogenetic trees are provided as both nexus file and R object (of class phyllo; see package ape).
 Other information is provided as R objects.

 A_NkmSymm.Rdata / A_NkmSymm.tab
 The data matrix of landmark configurations for all specimens included in the study, in the format of N specimens by k*m variables, where k is number of landmarks (43) and m is number of dimensions (3).
 Columns are ordered as {x1,y1,z1,x2,y2,z2,etc.}.
 See table S1 for landmark names and definitions.
 Configurations are bilateral and symmetric.